 #9 Subscription & Software Licencing Fees

-If you are signed up to any subscription services or pay licence fees for software or other items directly related to your business, then you can also claim these as tax deductible.
+If you are signed up for any subscription services or pay license fees for software or other items directly related to your business, then you can also claim these as tax-deductible.
 For instance, if you’re a beauty blogger, and you have a regular subscription to a beauty magazine, you can claim against that.

 - Website hosting